-Here’s some great advice on how to ride a perfect square halt on your horse or pony from four-star event rider Coral Keen
+Here’s some great advice on how to ride a perfect square halt on your horse or pony from five-star event rider Coral Keen

 1. When you first start introducing halts, it is important to remember that the most vital part within this movement is for the horse to stand still and be submissive.
 Initially you do not want to be making too many adjustments trying to make the halt square, as this can lead to the horse fidgeting within the halt and it becomes an issue.
 Once they are happy and immobile in the halt, then think about the squareness.